 IGGY POP’S JACKET

-The vicious cheetah on the back of Iggy Pop’s jacket is a strange animal.
-It inspired one of the greatest opening lines of a song ever, “I’m a street walking cheetah with a heart full of napalm”.
-The song is The Stooges’ “Search and Destroy” and the album is the legendary Raw Power, released on February 7, 1973.
+The vicious animal on the back of Iggy Pop’s jacket is a strange animal.
+It inspired one of the greatest opening lines of a song ever, “I’m a street walking cheetah with a heart full of napalm.”
+The song is The Stooges’ “Search and Destroy” and the album is the legendary Raw Power, released in 1973.

-As David Bowie now has his own travelling exhibit featuring his stage costumes, it is fitting that we show appreciation for the Shroud of Turin – Iggy’s jacket!
-(See photos below).
+As David Bowie has his own traveling exhibit featuring his stage costumes, it is fitting that we show appreciation for the rock n’ roll Shroud of Turin – Iggy’s jacket!

-The cheetah image also adorned T-shirts.
-The shirt was worn by Brian Connolly of The Sweet, and one by Marc Bolan as seen in the Sukita photogaphs.
+The same image also adorned T-shirts.
+The shirt was worn by Brian Connolly of The Sweet, and one by Marc Bolan as seen in the Sukita photographs.

-Iggy later traded his jacket to Stan Lee, guitarist of the Dickies for drugs.
+Iggy later traded his jacket for $2,000 to Stan Lee, guitarist of the Dickies for drugs.
 He later tried to buy it back from Lee, who steadfastly refused his offer.